Thermochron

 MultipleDomain(T=Float64, C=PlanarAr;

-dr::Number = one(T),
+dr::Number = one(T), # [um] model domain radius step

 )

-See also: MDDiffusivity, PlanarAr, SphericalAr, degas!
+See also: MDiffusivity, PlanarAr, SphericalAr, degas!

 source